NegruGeorge/BotsLand/README.md

     npm install

-To run it with chromium, you have to set in instagram.js every head to false
+To run it with chromium (to see how the bot is following/liking/unfollowing live), you have to set in instagram.js every head to false

 Go to every class and set: